Kira-Kira: Plot summary

 The day that Lynn dies, Katie's usually calm and restrained father breaks into an angry rage after seeing Sammy struggle with the limp that he had from getting caught in the trap.
 He brings Katie to wreck Mr. Lyndon's car, an act which shocks her.
 Later on, he goes to Mr. Lyndon and owns up to what he did, resulting in him getting fired.
-Katie is appalled that her father is now unemployed, but he tells her that there is another hatchery opening in Missouri, where he will probably work next, though it will be a longer drive.
+Katie is appalled that her father is now unemployed, but he tells her that another hatchery is opening in Missouri, where he will probably work next, though it will be a longer drive.

 When the drama dies down, Katie is left with Lynn's diary.
 On reading it, she realizes that Lynn knew she was going to die and had written a will four days before her death.
-Katie tries to fulfill one of Lynn's dreams: to get better grades.
+Katie tries to fulfill one of Lynn's dreams - to get better grades.

 To cheer everyone up, the family decides to take a vacation.
 Katie recommends California because that was where Lynn's dream house by the sea would be situated.
 The family arrives in California, and when Katie walks on the beach, she can hear her sister's voice in the waves: "Kira-Kira!
 Kira-Kira!"

 Reception

-Kirkus Reviews wrote "The vivid writing and the portrayal of a most loving and honorable father lift this above the norm.
+Kirkus Reviews wrote, "The vivid writing and the portrayal of a most loving and honorable father lift this above the norm.
 "Kira-Kira" is Japanese for glittering, and Kadohata's Katie sparkles."
 Publishers Weekly called it "moving" and Common Sense Media described it as a "touching tale."